RubinderS/NodeHotKey/readme.md

 ## Features

 1. Make global Macros and assign hotkeys to trigger them
+2. Make global hotstrings to expand text as you type it
-2. Catch global keyboard/mouse events in your code
+3. Catch global keyboard/mouse events in your code
-3. Operate keyboard,mouse and clipboard from code
+4. Operate keyboard, mouse and clipboard from code
 # Usage
 ## Install
 `npm install nodehotkey --save`